 Class attendance and Participation: A vital part of every student's education is regular attendance of class meetings.
 Any absences tend to lower the quality of a student's work, and frequent or persistent absences may result in a failing grade.
+You are responsible for any missed instruction or assignments.
+If you miss any information you should get it from a classmate.
+If you have excused absences, you must make arrangements as soon as you are back to class.
+Advance notice to the instructor may be required, when possible.
+Do not submit any documentation for the absence unless requested.
 Students are responsible for the materials covered in class.
-The course covers a lot of material and most students find at least some parts of it difficult.
-Class participation is highly encouraged as it makes the class more interesting and enhances the learning experience.
-Students are strongly encouraged to ask questions and participate in class discussions and problem solving.
-Good attendance and participation will be rewarded when final grades are assigned.